Chetankamineni/Music-popularity-prediction/README.md

 # 🎧 Spotify Popularity Prediction 🎵

-Predicting if a song’s gonna pop off or flop – powered by Python, data science, and a lil’ Kaggle magic.
+Predicting if a song’s gonna pop off or flop – powered by Python, data science, and  Kaggle.
 Welcome to the future of your next playlist.

 ---

 ## 📌 Project Overview

 This project is all about predicting the popularity of Spotify tracks using machine learning.
-We took a dataset from Kaggle, crunched the numbers, trained some models, and now we can kinda guess if a song is gonna be a banger or not.
+We took a dataset from Kaggle, crunched the numbers, trained some models, and now we can guess if a song is gonna be a banger or not.

 ---